 There is a debate going on among jewellers about whether a diamond should have a culet or not.
-There are arguments for and against it, that is why no uniform opinion exists.
+There are arguments for and against it, which is why no uniform opinion exists.

 The culet plays a significant role in a diamond’s light performance and appearance.
 Large culets are visible through the table as dark circles and allow light to escape through the bottom of a diamond.
 This negatively affects a stone’s sparkle and brilliance.

-According to the modern cutting standards, the absence of a culet is more desirable.
+According to modern cutting standards, the absence of a culet is more desirable.
 However, a pointed culet can easily be broken from high impact or when mounting the diamond into a setting.
-In fact, the culet is the most vulnerable part of a diamond, which is why it is necessary to secure the diamond in a protective setting to minimize the risk.
+In fact, the culet is the most vulnerable part of a diamond, so it is necessary to secure the diamond in a protective setting to minimize the risk.